Humna954Jamil/All-Punjab-Universities-Dashboard-/README.md

 **Our Approach**

-To ensure the dashboard truly met user needs, we conducted a detailed stakeholder analysis, gathering insights from 59 survey responses.
+To ensure the dashboard truly met user needs, we conducted a detailed stakeholder analysis, gathering insights from **59 survey responses**.
 This helped us identify key requirements and resolve four major conflicting demands, ensuring that the final dashboard would be universally accessible across diverse student groups.

 I played a key role in designing, developing, and iteratively refining the low-fidelity prototype for the dashboard.
 The design process was user-driven, incorporating: